Are you ready to take the challenge?

-Only an hour-long, this free online program teaches civilians how to understand and provide support to the thousands of veterans and service members who call Lewis and Clark County home.
+Only 90 minutes long, this free online program teaches civilians how to understand and provide support to the thousands of veterans and service members who call Lewis and Clark County home.

 Nationwide, nearly 20 veterans, active-duty service members, and reservists die by suicide every day.
 In Montana, more than 50 take their lives in a typical year.
 It’s time for all of us to answer the call to help our neighbors and become Military Strong in Lewis and Clark County.

 What is “Military Strong?”

-From Memorial Day to Veterans Day 2020, organizations, businesses, schools, government offices, and many others in the area will challenge each other to become Military Strong by taking four free online courses and then referring other agencies to do the same.
-The program started on Memorial Day 2019, with more than 30 local organizations participating in the first year.
-If you are interested in participating during the off-season (now through May 24, 2020) use the contact information below to begin the process.
+From now to Veterans Day 2020, organizations, businesses, schools, government offices, and many others in the area will challenge each other to become Military Strong by taking five free online courses and then referring other agencies to do the same.
+The program started last May, with 35 local organizations participating in the first year and trained more than 1,000 people.

-Created by PsychArmor Institute, these Veteran-ready certification courses are each about 15 minutes long and will educate you and your staff to better understand military culture.
+Created by PsychArmor Institute, these Veteran-ready certification courses are each 15 – 25 minutes long and will educate you and your staff to better understand military culture.
 Course titles are as follows: